dfulmer/spreadsheet-maker/README.md

 # Directory 8
 maker_original.py - this had a problem with the summary file and the two first lines that don't have tab characters.
+The script generates an error and no spreadsheet is created.
 It never worked.

 maker_original2.py - this just put everything in one cell for the summary tsv file.